 Seek human support as well

 As human beings, we may also need someone physically present around us to uplift us.
 If a lot of time has passed and nothing is working out, seek out professional help.
 Sometimes mental illness can leave such effects of numbness and constant disappointment.
 Religiosity does not protect one from physical illnesses and in the same way, it does not necessarily protect oneself from mental illness either.
 Depression is not black and white.
 Even though no one sees the emotional pain and mental agony of depression, it is real.
 Whether it’s due to the loss of a loved one, a divorce, a bad test score or absolutely nothing you can put your finger on—it is real.
 So seek professional help if you have to because your relationships start to get affected as you progress into it.
 Your relationship with your family and friends.
 Your relationship with yourself.
 Your relationship with Allah.
 All the connections get lose one by one.
 So you cannot let it get worse.
+Depression does not have to be visible to be real.
+Learn more about depression from BetterHelp.

 “…And whoever fears Allah – He will make for him a way out And will provide for him from where he does not expect.
 And whoever relies upon Allah – then He is sufficient for him.
 Indeed, Allah will accomplish His purpose.
 Allah has already set for everything a extent.”
 [Qur’an, 65:2-3]